- Find a Trail

 Railroad Park is an 8-block recreational public space in downtown Birmingham that celebrates the city's railroad culture both past and present.
 It borders active railroad lines that transverse the city from east to west, and has elevated vantage points for trainspotting.

-A rail-trail travels the length of the park, past a lake, streams, wetlands, and grassy fields.
-Other features found within the park's 19 acres, include a skate park, playground, and overlooks for viewing the city's skyline.
+A 0.4-mile rail-trail travels the length of the park, past a lake, streams, wetlands, and grassy fields.
+Other features found within the park's 19 acres include a skate park, two playgrounds, and overlooks for viewing the city's skyline.
 There are an additional 1.4 miles of paved trails, which meander through the park and provide connections to all that it has to offer.
 Open daily from 7am to 11pm, the park also has restrooms, benches, outdoor gym equipment, and wifi.

 Street parking is available along the outer perimeter of Railroad Park (1600 1st Avenue South), along 1st Avenue South.